-Welcome to Building Climate Resilience in the Basin
+Increasing Climate Resilience in the Canadian Columbia Basin

 "British Columbians are already experiencing climate change and its impacts.
 Clearly, we need to take steps to ensure that we can adapt as the world around us changes..."
 BC Climate Action Plan, 2008

-This Resource Kit is based on the experiences and learnings of the communities that have engaged with climate adaptation planning as part of Columbia Basin Trust's Communities Adapting to Climate Change Initiative (CACCI) from 2008-2013.
+The Kit is based on the experiences and learnings of the communities that engaged with climate adaptation planning as part of Columbia Basin Trust's Communities Adapting to Climate Change Initiative (CACCI) from 2008-2014.
 These communities include:

 City of Rossland